learn-co-curriculum/phase-0-git-pushing-code/README.md

 The `git push` command takes two arguments.
 The first is the name of the remote repo.
-Remember, `origin` is just an alias or "short name" that refers to the repository name.
-You don't actually have to enter the repository name.
+Remember, `origin` is just an alias or "short name" that refers to the repository's URL.
+You don't actually have to enter the repository URL.
 Instead, you can just use `origin`.
 The second argument is the name of the remote **branch** you want to send code to.
 We're going to push to our remote repository's **default branch**.